 - Used Dept

-There once were two ways to get a signal into a TV: an RF connector (left) for antenna or cable and an A/V for composite video and stereo audio.
+There once were two ways to get a signal into a TV: an RF connector for antenna or cable and an A/V for composite video and stereo audio.
 Then, the VCR age succumbed to HDTV, inputs multiplied, and buying a set became more like shopping for a computer.
-To help you figure out which inputs are hot and which are not, we're introducing a new series focusing on features.
-This one rates TV connections.
+So let's take a look at the inputs to see which ones are hot and which are not.

-Your new DTV set should embrace at least one set of A/V inputs (right) in order to accommodate legacy equipment such as an old games console or video cassette player.
+Your new DTV set should embrace at least one set of A/V inputs in order to accommodate legacy equipment such as an old games console or video cassette player.
 Digital cameras with a TV output have typically attached to the TV's composite video (yellow) input.
 Most consumer camcorders, too, share the show on a TV using the set's conventional A/V inputs.
 Unfortunately, composite video is not high-def capable.
-Neither is a multi-pin S-Video connection (below left).
+Neither is a multi-pin S-Video connection.

 An S-Video connection does produce better-looking video than a composite cable. but the perceived improvement was left behind in the Analog Age.
 That's because no matter how many megapixels you've set your camera resolution for or if you're shooting video in high defintion, what you'll see on your HDTV screen connected through composite or S-Video will be a lower-res version image.
 Neither connection has the bandwidth to exceed VGA (640 x 480) resolution.
 While TV manufacturers still include composite video, they're now less likely to retain any S-Video input at all since if you really want a sharper picture, you're more likely to plug into a digital connection.